LinkWellNodes/Documentation/blog/Chainlink-Any-API-Direct-Requests-Vs-Functions/index.md

 import TOCInline from '@theme/TOCInline';

-<lw-subtitle>Exploring the pros and cons of Chainlink's Direct Requests model - a guide to off-chain data retrieval and computation for Web3 developers.</lw-subtitle>
+<h2 class='lw-subtitle'>Exploring the pros and cons of Chainlink's Direct Requests model - a guide to off-chain data retrieval and computation for Web3 developers.</h2>

 ![Chainlink Any API - Direct Request vs. Functions](./Header.webp "Chainlink Any API - Direct Request vs. Functions")